 eQcell Inc. gives veterinarians and trainers an opportunity to repair injured equine athletes with cutting edge stem cell therapies. eQcell technology not only reduces the suffering of these animals but allows them to return to their intended careers with high functionality to live productive lives.

 The Gryphon’s LAAIR Innovation Showcase and Pitch Competition was held on May 21, 2019, in Rozanski Hall on the UofG campus from 2-9 p.m. with the pitch competition kicking off at 6 p.m.
-Improv comedian and entrepreneur Jay Reid of The Making Box will host the evenings' proceedings.
+Improv comedian and entrepreneur Jay Reid of The Making Box hosted the evenings' proceedings.

 The objectives of the competition are threefold: